AbdulrahmanFiala/chain_notary/docs/technical/BUILD.md

 **Permission Issues:**
 - If you encounter permission issues, ensure your user owns the project directory
-- Make sure the deployment script is executable: `chmod +x deploy.sh`
+- Make sure the deployment scripts are executable: `chmod +x docs/technical/local_deploy.sh` and `chmod +x docs/technical/mainnet_deploy.sh`

 **Deployment Script Issues:**
-- If `./deploy.sh` fails, check that DFX is running: `dfx start --background`
+- If `./local_deploy.sh` or `./mainnet_deploy.sh` fails, check that DFX is running: `dfx start --background`
 - Verify your identity is set: `dfx identity whoami`
 - Ensure you're in the correct project directory
+- For mainnet deployment, ensure you have sufficient cycles

 **Build Errors:**
 - For build errors, verify all dependencies are installed correctly